-I have the honour to acknowledge receipt of your note of to-day's date in which you inform me that, as a first step towards the eventual restoration of freedom of travel to British and Norwegian territories, His Majesty's Government in the United Kingdom are prepared to conclude with the Government of Norway an agreement in the following terms:-
+I have the honour to acknowledge receipt of your note of to-day's date in which you inform me that, as a first step towards the eventual restoration of freedom of travel to Iceland and to British territories, His Majesty's Government in the United Kingdom are prepared to conclude with the Government of Iceland an Agreement in the following terms:-

-[As in No. 1]
+[As in sub-paragraphs 1-4 of No. 1]

-2. I have the honour to inform you that the Government of Norway are prepared to accept the foregoing provisions and that your note and the present reply in similar terms shall be regarded as placing on record the agreement between the two Governments, which shall take effect on 1st March, 1947.
+I have the honour to inform you that the Icelandic Government are prepared to accept the foregoing provisions and that your note and the present reply in similar terms shall be regarded as placing on record the Agreement between the two Governments, which shall take effect on 1st July, 1947.

 I have, &c.
-P. PREBENSEN.